Sexual Misconduct FAQs

 It’s important to keep in mind that the Clery report covers only incidents that occur on campus, on streets and sidewalks immediately adjacent to campus, and on property owned or controlled by the College or owned or controlled by student organizations recognized by the College.
 Each year there are additional cases investigated by the Title IX office that, by law, are not included in the Clery Report.

 What are your plans to ensure the community has accurate figures on the nature and number of cases of sexual assaults on campus?

-We have hired a full-time Clery reporting coordinator in our Campus Safety Office and installed specialized software that has enhanced our ability to record, track and report sexual misconduct cases.
+We have a full-time Clery reporting coordinator in our Campus Safety Office and use specialized software that enhances our ability to record, track and report sexual misconduct cases.
 At the same time, we hope to foster a sense of confidence in the entire process so that more survivors come forward and report.

 What is Oxy doing to support survivors?

 The focus of our efforts is making sure that survivors have support, whether or not they decide to participate in a disciplinary process.
 Regardless of which path they choose, we can provide survivors with academic and residential accommodations, plus medical and counseling services.
 I work with every unit in the College – from housing to facilities -- to ensure that each survivor receives the accommodations and support that works best for them.